The world is in a difficult time right now with the Coronavirus (COVID-19) making people unsure about what's going on and if we're safe.

 - Get tested if you're not feeling well.
-Call your local ACCO or the COVID-19 hotline 1800 675 398 to find out where.
+Call your local Aboriginal health service or the COVID-19 hotline 1800 675 398 to find out where.

 - Keep-up-to date with the latest COVID-19 information

-We're a high-risk group (due to higher rates of pre-existing medical conditions such as diabetes, heart and lung disease) so it's important that if we have coronavirus symptoms - we get tested early.
+Aboriginal and Torres Strait Islander people are a high-risk group (due to higher rates of pre-existing medical conditions such as diabetes, heart and lung disease) so it's important that we get tested as soon as we present with any coronavirus symptoms.